DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2023-12-04-private-beta-user-tasks.md

 These user needs were broad and related to mentoring across both initial teacher training (ITT) and the early careers framework (ECF).

-By referencing these user needs, the private beta team added five high level user needs that address the problem that the Claim Funding for Mentor Training service (Claim) solves which are detailed in [user needs and user tasks](/claim-funding-for-mentors/user-needs-and-user-tasks/).
+By referencing these user needs, the private beta team added five high-level user needs that address the problem that the Claim Funding for Mentor Training service (Claim) solves, which are detailed in [user needs and user tasks](/claim-funding-for-mentors/user-needs-and-user-tasks/).

 ## User tasks

-Throughout private beta, we created a list of user tasks.
-Working with user tasks enabled the design and development team to create user journeys and features specific to the tasks or that our users need to complete, whilst keeping the overarching user needs of the service in mind.
+Throughout the private beta, we created a list of user tasks.
+Working with user tasks enabled the design and development team to create user journeys and features specific to the tasks that our users need to complete while keeping the service's overarching user needs in mind.

 ### User types

-When breaking down the journey into user tasks, we first identified all the users who would interact with the Claim service:
+When breaking down the journey into user tasks, we first identified all the users who would interact with the Claim service, including:

-- School user who would submit a claim
+- school users who would submit a claim
-- Multi-academy trust user who submit claims on behalf of multiple schools within their trust
+- multi-academy trust users who submit claims on behalf of multiple schools within their trust
-- Accredited ITT provider user who would need to support school users and be responsible for auditing claims
+- accredited ITT provider users who would need to support school users and be responsible for auditing claims
-- Internal support colleagues, responsible for administering the service, undertaking the payment, auditing and clawback processes, as well as communicating with both school and provider users
+- internal support colleagues responsible for administering the service, undertaking the payment, auditing and clawback processes, as well as communicating with both school and provider users

-Below is the full list of user tasks for each user type.
+Below is the complete list of user tasks for each user type.

 #### School user tasks